-- A client claims to have been a San Francisco resident for 7 months, but he presents identification that, although issued 2 months ago, indicates an address other than San Francisco. - A client claims to access several service agencies within San Francisco, but he cannot name them or their locations. - A client is unable to indicate the location(s) where he has been staying in San Francisco. - A client claims to be staying in a shelter using the ONE or RTZ system or presents written verification from such a shelter, but there is no reservation for that client in the RTZ system or Shelter Utilization Power BI Report.
+- A client claims to have been a San Francisco resident for 7 months, but he presents identification that, although issued 2 months ago, indicates an address other than San Francisco. - A client claims to access several service agencies within San Francisco, but he cannot name them or their locations. - A client is unable to indicate the location(s) where he has been staying in San Francisco. - A client claims to be staying in a shelter using CHANGES or presents written verification from such a shelter, but there is no reservation for that client in the CHANGES system.